 Important but not urgent

 Sort the activities into this category that lead you towards your important objectives.
-These tasks are often strategically important but not very time sensitive.
+These tasks are often strategically important but not very time-sensitive.
 It’s important that you remember to schedule enough time aside for them.

 Urgent and important

-Sort activities into this category that are both highly important and time sensitive.
+Sort activities into this category that are both highly important and time-sensitive.
 Prioritise these tasks and get them done first.

 Not important, not urgent

-Urgency aside, how important a task is usually depends on what your responsibilities are.
+Urgency aside, how important a task usually depends on what your responsibilities are.
 An unimportant task for you might be important for someone else in your team depending on their responsibilities.

-One good way to evaluate an activity is comparing it to your OKRs.
+One good way to evaluate an activity is by comparing it to your OKRs.
 Tasks that score low on your urgent/important scale just be placed on the back burner or eliminated altogether.

 Urgent but not important